Ascension Catholic's twin connection helping Bulldogs to 4-2 start

 DONALDSONVILLE - Bryce and Brooks Leonard have a special connection.

-"Grew up together, did everything together, played every sport together, and I can rely on him at any time," said Brooks.
+"Grew up together, did everything together, played every sport together, and I can rely on him at any time," Brooks said.

 Not only are they twins, but they're a lethal quarterback and receiver combination — something that has been years in the making.

-"It was just about every day in the backyard.
-I have three two other brothers, and we would go out in our backyards and play football.
-One of my other brothers was also a quarterback in middle school.
-So he would play quarterback for my oldest brother and then me and Brooks would play," Bryce said.
+"It was just about every day in the backyard...
+One of my other brothers was also a quarterback in middle school, so he would play quarterback for my oldest brother, and then me and Brooks would play at quarterback and wide receiver," Bryce said.

-The twins are ultimate competitors.
+The twins are the ultimate competitors.

-"They hate losing a hate to lose," head coach Chris Sanders said.
+"They hate losing.
+They hate to lose," head coach Chris Sanders said.

-And sometimes that competitive fire comes out on each other.
+And sometimes, that competitive fire comes out on each other.

 Trending News

 "Every day.
-Every day whether we're whether we're stretching, whether we're throwing versus air.
+Every day, whether we're stretching...
 Whether we're playing against a live defense.
-They are harder on each other than they are on themselves actually good," said Sanders.
+They are harder on each other than they are on themselves, actually," Sanders said.

-Ultimately, that has pushed the twins into becoming one of the best duos in their district.
-And Ascension Catholic to a 4-2 start.
+Ultimately, that has pushed the twins into becoming one of the best duos in their district, and Ascension Catholic to a 4-2 start.

 "I know he's gonna be there.
 I know I can trust him to catch the ball," Bryce said.